MicrosoftDocs/cpp-docs/docs/cpp/arrays-cpp.md

 ---
 # Arrays (C++)

 An array is a sequence of objects of the same type that occupy a contiguous area of memory.
-Traditional C-style arrays are the source of many bugs, but are still very common especially in older code bases.
+Traditional C-style arrays are the source of many bugs, but are still common, especially in older code bases.
 In modern C++, we strongly recommend using [std::vector](../standard-library/vector-class.md) or [std::array](../standard-library/array-class-stl.md) instead of C-style arrays described in this section.
 Both of these standard library types store their elements as a contiguous block of memory but provide much greater type safety along with iterators that are guaranteed to point to a valid location within the sequence.
 For more information, see [Containers (Modern C++)](containers-modern-cpp.md).

 ## Stack declarations